-Data Lake vs. Data Warehouse: A Detailed Comparison for Modern Data Architecture
+Data Lake vs. Data Warehouse: A Detailed Comparison for Modern Data Architecture.

 In the rapidly evolving landscape of data management, Data Lake and Data Warehouse are two fundamental concepts often discussed but sometimes conflated.
 While both serve as repositories for large volumes of data, their architectures, purposes, and optimal use cases differ significantly.
 A full understanding is crucial for designing a robust and future-proof data strategy for your organization.